Financially reviewed by Patrick Flood, CFA.

 Where to Buy These Index Funds

 All of these ETFs should be available at any major broker.
 My choice is M1 Finance.
 The online broker allows you to construct your own custom portfolio of stocks and/or ETFs, or simply invest in pre-made, expert-built portfolios of low-cost ETFs.
 M1 has zero fees and offers fractional shares, dynamic rebalancing, and a modern, user-friendly interface and mobile app.
 I wrote a comprehensive review of M1 Finance here.
-Investors outside the U.S. can find the ETFs above on eToro.

 Disclaimer: While I love diving into investing-related data and playing around with backtests, I am in no way a certified expert.
 I have no formal financial education.
 I am not a financial advisor, portfolio manager, or accountant.
 This is not financial advice, investing advice, or tax advice.
 The information on this website is for informational and recreational purposes only.
 Investment products discussed (ETFs, mutual funds, etc.) are for illustrative purposes only.
 It is not a recommendation to buy, sell, or otherwise transact in any of the products mentioned.
 Do your own due diligence.
 Past performance does not guarantee future returns.
 Read my lengthier disclaimer here.